Choosing your organic apples

 - Take pie out of oven and allow to cool before cutting and eating.
 Letting it cool allows the last of the juices to set better, thus avoiding an overly juicy pie.

 What kind of apples do you use for apple pie?
-Just curious, after the debate above.
+Just curious.